suttonskate/winkletinkle/README.md

 - Build more complex applications and expand my portfolio.
 - Gain practical experience through internships.

-Feel free to connect with me and explore my projects! 🚀
+Feel free to connect with me, periwinkle, and explore my projects! 🚀